Turns out, this is a doozy of a question.

 If you haven’t dealt with health insurance since the Affordable Care Act (ACA) was passed, keep in mind a few things have changed.
 Namely, the ACA doesn’t allow carriers to look at a person’s gender or medical history when calculating quotes.

-There are some factors where your choices can impact the health insurance cost your business will bear, and then there are ones you can’t control.
+There are some factors where your choices can impact the cost of health insurance for your business, and then there are factors you can’t control.

 Here are the choices you can make that impact how much you as the employer will pay for small group health insurance:

 1. Which plan tier to offer employees

 There are different tiers of health insurance plans available to small businesses.
 The Affordable Care Act (ACA) requires plans at each level to cover a certain percentage of average health care costs.
 Here’s how it breaks down: